LujanSolo/social-network-api/README.md

 <br />

 As seen detailed above, `USERS`, `THOUGHTS`, `REACTIONS`, and `FRIENDS` each have specific, and differing, CRUD operations available to each of them.
-You may begin to test your routes, if you prefer, in the following order and use the example data provided to seed your `Json Content` section in Insomnia (or other REST API sandbox).
 <br />
 <br />